Click here for ten reasons to study Geography

 The Geography department helps to lead the way with new technology, making regular use of our school iPads, tablets and laptops and apps such as Padlet, Nearpod and Explain Everything.
 Students collaborate in geography using Microsoft Office 365 documents and OneNote notebooks.

-At the end of the summer term, Year 9 used their learning from the previous few weeks of the 'Challenges for the Planet' unit to produce some TV adverts raising awareness of some key environmental issues.
+At the end of the summer term, students used their learning from the previous few weeks of the 'Challenges for the Planet' unit to produce some TV adverts raising awareness of some key environmental issues.
 Below are a few of the best; you can visit our YouTube channel (see link further down the page) to see more of the short films.

 Renuka, Riya and Raneem looked at biodiversity loss: